Fammex/Hurricane-analysis/README.md

-# Hurricane-analysis
-Codecademy Hurricane Analysis
+Description for Hurricane Analysis code